Strategy Type Details - Retirement Spending

 Inflation Adjusted

-This method involves inputting a client's monthly expenses in today's dollars and then inflating them at a pre-determined general inflation rate yearly.
+This method involves inputting a client's monthly expenses in today's dollars, and then inflating them at a pre-determined general inflation rate yearly.
 This is the default method for retirement expenses in RightCapital.
-The system would use the general inflation rate (default 2.5%) to inflate the monthly expenses each year.
+The system will look to your general inflation rate, as specified within your inflation assumptions.
+The default general inflation rate is 2.5%.

 Retirement Spending Smile